 A: Like other by-product feeds, the nutrient content of distiller grains with solubles can be highly variable.
 A survey of 8 ethanol plants in Minnesota (5), South Dakota (2), and Nebraska (1) twice monthly for six months in late 1997, showed substantial variation in nutrient composition between and within plants.
 (Table 4) The largest variation between plants was seen in fat and ash content and particle size.
 This variation can be attributed to nutrient content of the corn crop, percentage of solubles added back to the distillers dried or wet grains, and the completeness or duration of the fermentation process.
+Samples collected from bourbon distilleries in 2020 also revealed large variation in nutrient content between distilleries and within the same distillery (personal communication).

-Condensed distillers solubles(CDS) generally contains more fat than the solids fraction, thus the amount of CDS added back changes the fat content of the resulting product.
+Condensed distillers solubles (CDS) generally contains more fat than the solids fraction, thus the amount of CDS added back changes the fat content of the resulting product.
 The bottom line is you need to know what product you are purchasing, how much solubles were added back to the solids, and you need to analyze the product for its nutrient content.